 The Gainsight Data Platform offers a mechanism where the matrix data model manages all of this data, and transforms this data to derive business metrics using the tools offered by Gainsight such as Rules Engine, Aggregations, and CTAs.

 Connectors are integrations that are offered out of the box to connect the varied data sources, and sync up information into Gainsight.

 - Gainsight Standard Objects

-The MDA is actually a distributed system comprising of four different data store types:
+The MDA is a distributed system that comprises of four data store types:

-- AWS Redshift: This is Gainsight’s primary bulk data store DB and holds all the actual data values that are stored in the MDA.
+- AWS Redshift: This is Gainsight’s primary bulk data store database, and holds the actual data values that are stored in the MDA.

-- Postgres: This database is used to store and process transactional type data and is used in specific parts of the Gainsight product, such as Scorecards 2.0 and Programs.
+- Postgres: This database stores and processes transactional type data, and is used in specific parts of the Gainsight product, such as Scorecards 2.0 and Report Builder.

 Components of MDA

 Gainsight MDA uses the Polyglot persistence technology; a concept of having multiple types of databases to handle varying data storage requirements.
-The different types of databases used in MDA are Elastic File system, in-memory database, Columnar database, Graph database, and so on.
-All the databases are abstracted from you and are used based on scenario and purpose.
-The entire MDA architecture is hosted on the cloud infrastructure.
+The different types of databases in MDA include Elastic File system, in-memory database, Columnar database, and Graph database.
+All the databases are abstracted from the usage of the user, and are used based on scenario and purpose.
+The MDA architecture is hosted on the cloud infrastructure.

 The following image depicts the Gainsight MDA storage architecture.